-Guiding 13 diplomatic Economic and Trade Missions in 2 continents has taught me invaluable lessons on the vitality of street-level bureaucrats in implementing policy, the constant need for policy calibration, and the impact of effective framing.
-Comprehending the (sometimes too) long path between planning a policy and implementing it solidified my interest in pursuing a hands-on/on-the-ground diplomatic post overseas.
-Luckily, I was appointed Head of the Economic and Trade Mission of Israel in Romania and Ukraine on the fastest internal promotion track in the FTA’s history.
+The thirteen diplomatic Economic and Trade Missions I led on two continents taught me invaluable lessons about the vital role of ground-level bureaucrats in implementing policy, the constant need for policy calibration, and the meaningful impact of effective design.
+Comprehending the (sometimes too) long path between policy planning and execution reinforced my aspiration to pursue a hands-on, on-the-ground diplomatic post overseas.
+Indeed, I was appointed Head of the Economic and Trade Mission of Israel in Romania and Ukraine on the fastest internal promotion track in the FTA’s history.

-In my current position, I have been initiating knowledge sharing and fostering regional cooperation in Eastern Europe through G2G dialogues, multi-national joint task forces, and round-tables with policymakers, senior officials, and top management of multi-national corporations and international financial organizations.
-The tailor-made business strategy and scouting projects we conducted for both companies and government agencies led not only to enrich the Israeli export to Romania and Ukraine but also to diversify it.
-Furthermore, in 2019 the Mission to Romania set the highest number of successful Israeli foreign trade transactions ever recorded for a single Mission in one year.
+In my current position, I have initiated knowledge sharing and fostered regional cooperation in Eastern Europe through G2G dialogues, multi-national joint task forces, and roundtables with policymakers, senior officials, and top management of leading global corporations and international financial organizations.
+The individualized business strategy and information-gathering projects we conducted for companies and government agencies enriched and diversified Israeli exports to Romania and Ukraine.
+Furthermore, in 2019, the Mission to Romania recorded the highest number of successful Israeli foreign trade transactions for a single mission in one year.

-The global Covid-19 outbreak has forced the world of economic diplomacy to rethink its role in the international arena while facing waves of recession and a fog of uncertainty.
-Inevitably, the gigantic scope, dynamic nature, tremendous impact/gravity, and severe complexity of the phenomenon require diplomats to craft new policy tools and undoubtedly to promptly update their implementation methods.
+The COVID-19 pandemic has forced the world of economic diplomacy, facing waves of recession and a fog of uncertainty, to rethink its role in the international arena.
+Unquestionably, the enormity, dynamic nature, and unprecedented complexity of the pandemic’s impact require that diplomats craft new policy tools and rapidly revise their implementation methods.

-Such a challenge should be addressed with reverence, not through gut feelings and baseless populism.
-This is a crucial moment for the academic world, especially in public policy research, which should be a beacon of sound, data-based, in-depth, and original thinking.
-I strongly believe that my extensive professional experience coupled with my demonstrated academic capabilities have prepared me well to perform/conduct exhaustive research with a real potential to create a global impact.
+The response to this challenge must be extremely serious, not emotional or populist.
+This is a critical moment for the academic world, especially in public policy research, which should serve as a beacon of sound, data-based, in-depth, and original thinking.
+I am confident that my extensive professional experience, coupled with my academic achievements, has well prepared me to undertake extensive research that can potentially make a significant global impact.

-Throughout my previous academic chapters, I have always aspired to make a difference outside my classroom by using legal, theoretical or policy analysis methods: As a member of Tel Aviv University’s Special Program for Outstanding Students, a multidisciplinary student initiative I led resulted in changing the curriculum of “Medicine and Law” course at Med school, consequently modifying the training of Israel’s future doctors; Inspired by my classes at Harvard Law School and Harvard Kennedy School, my paper on Israel’s problematic food safety mechanism, was later on transformed into a policy paper submitted to Israel’s Ministry of Health; Recently, my academic paper on Israel’s participation in the OECD provoked an important debate on interministerial communication.
+When in academia, I always aspired to make a difference beyond the classroom by using legal, theoretical or policy analysis methods.
+A multidisciplinary student initiative I led as a member of Tel Aviv University’s Special Program for Outstanding Students resulted in changing the curriculum of the Medicine and Law course at the university’s medical school, thereby modifying the training of Israel’s future doctors.
+Inspired by courses I attended at Harvard Law School and Harvard’s Kennedy School, I wrote a paper on Israel’s problematic food safety mechanisms, which subsequently became a policy paper submitted to Israel’s Ministry of Health.
+Recently, my academic paper on Israel’s participation in the OECD initiated an important debate on interministerial communication.

-The Blavatnik School’s vision for improving governments around the globe via question-driven research, along with its multidisciplinary and innovative approach, promises to scaling-up these aspirations.
-I strongly believe that under its inspiring guidance I could further contribute to the policy analysis of international relations and hopefully assisting my government in reaching peace and stability in the region.
-Evidently, the unmatched wealth of academic projects and the unique intellectual community at Oxford University will remarkably enhance my professional, academic, and personal growth.
+The Blavatnik School’s distinctive vision for improving governments around the globe through question-driven research, and its multidisciplinary and innovative approach, can provide the keys to preparing me to affect data-based change on a larger scale.
+I am convinced that the Center’s stimulating guidance can enable me to further contribute to the policy analysis of international relations, and, hopefully, to assist my own government achieve peace and stability in the region.
+Undoubtedly, the incomparable abundance of academic projects and the unique intellectual community at Oxford University will profoundly enhance my professional, academic, and personal growth, and my ability to help generate beneficial changes.